-- 1) The bid specification committee must compile the specifications for each procurement transaction of goods or services by the municipality. - 2) Specifications - - must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - f) must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations; and - g) must be approved by the Bid Specification Committee prior to publication of the invitation for bids in terms of Section 22 of this Policy. - 3) A bid specification committee must be composed of at least three (3) officials of the municipality.
-The attendance of the relevant Project Manager is compulsory and the Committee may, when appropriate, include external specialist advisors. - 4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts. - 5) The quorum for each meeting of the specification committee is 50% of the members plus one.
-One member from the Supply Chain Management Unit and one member of the directorate as minimum.
-A member of the specification committee can also be a member of either the Bid
+- 1) The bid specification committee must compile the specifications for each procurement transaction of goods or services by the municipality. - 2) Specifications - a) must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organization, or an authority accredited or recognized by the South African National Accreditation System with which the equipment or material or workmanship should comply; - c) must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - must indicate each specific goal for which points may be awarded in terms of the points system set out in the Preferential Procurement Regulations 2022; and - g) Must state in the tender documents if the tender will be evaluated on functionality. - (3) The evaluation criteria for measuring functionality must be objective. - (4) The tender documents must specify- - (a) the evaluation criteria for measuring functionality; - (b) the points for each criteria and, if any, each sub-criterion; and - (c) the minimum qualifying score for functionality. - (5) The minimum qualifying score for functionality for a tender to be considered further- - (a) must be determined separately for each tender; and - (b) may not be so-